DOI10.47051/YBKN2524

 Reptiles of Ecuador | Serpentes | Elapidae | Micrurus | Micrurus scutiventris

-English common names: Pigmy Slender-Coralsnake, Little Black Coral Snake.
+English common names: Pygmy Slender-Coralsnake, Little Black Coral Snake.

-Spanish common names: Coralilla enana, coral negra pequeña.
+Spanish common names: Coral enana, coral negra pequeña.

-Recognition: ♂♂ 37.3 cmMaximum distance from the snout to the tip of the tail. ♀♀ 44.5 cmMaximum distance from the snout to the tip of the tail..1 In Ecuador, the Pigmy Slender-Coralsnake (Micrurus scutiventris) is one of two coralsnakes that lack complete body rings.2 It can be distinguished from most other snakes by its long and slender body, short tail (3.8–5.8% of snout-vent length), and unique coloration.13 It has an entirely black dorsum and head, interrupted only by a pale yellow nape band.1 The ventral surfaces are also black, but have 24–38 bright yellow bands or spots.
+Recognition: ♂♂ 37.3 cmMaximum distance from the snout to the tip of the tail. ♀♀ 44.5 cmMaximum distance from the snout to the tip of the tail..1 In Ecuador, Micrurus scutiventris is one of two coralsnakes that lack complete body rings.2 It can be distinguished from most other snakes by its long and slender body, short tail (3.8–5.8% of snout-vent length), and unique coloration.13 It has an entirely black dorsum and head, interrupted only by a pale yellow nape band (Fig. 1).1 The ventral surfaces are also black, but have 24–38 bright yellow bands or spots.
 The tail bears 2–3 bright red bands that may encircle the whole body or be confined to the ventral side.1,3 The only other snake having a similar coloration in Ecuador is M. melanotus.
-However, individuals of this species are longer in body size and have more than 40 red to yellow ventral bands.1
+However, individuals of this species have longer bodies and more than 40 red to yellow ventral bands.1

 Illustration of an adult male individual of Micrurus scutiventris

-Figure 1: Illustration of an adult male individual of Micrurus scutiventris based on photographs of specimens from Ecuador and Peru.
+Figure 1: Illustration of an adult male of Micrurus scutiventris based on photographs of specimens from Ecuador and Perú.

 Reader support helps us keep the Reptiles of Ecuador book 100% free.